 Some building work doesn’t require a consent such as patios at ground level, small sheds and low decks.
 These exceptions to the rule are laid out by MBIE and below we provide a few example parameters.
 We also recommend reading the links provided to see if they apply to you.

-The Building Act 2004 has a list of building work that does not require a building consent.
-This information is contained in Schedule 1 of the Act.
-The contents of Schedule 1 can be viewed on the New Zealand Legislation website at the following address:
+The Building Act 2004 has a list of building work that does not require a building consent like patios at ground level, small sheds, low decks, maintenance on your house etc. These rules are set by the Ministry of Business, Innovation and Employment (MBIE).
+This information is contained in Schedule One of the Building Act.

 While the Building Act provides for exemptions, there might be other laws that you need to comply with.
 These include, but are not limited to, the following:

 Under the Building Act, it’s an offence to intentionally carryout work that requires a building consent without one, and it’s regarded as illegal work.
 It is often costly to set right and may put people’s safety or property at risk.
 Illegal building works may also impact on your insurance cover or house sale negotiations.

 Disclaimers and Copyright

 While every endeavour has been taken by the Napier City Council to ensure that the information on this website is accurate and up to date, Napier City Council shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Napier City Council cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.

 © Napier City Council - www.napier.govt.nz / +64 6 835 7579 / email@example.com